ArunaBisht/Covid_Impact_Market_Environments_Product/README.md

 # Approach

-The project analyzation is done in two parts -
+The project code and analyzation is done in two parts -

 1st part - Which city suits your lifestyle eg. whether you have any preference to live in any specific cultural community or diverse community?.